-The CEM data can be found on the school's Management Information System, Engage, and the Assistant Head (Academic Data) can help staff if they have any queries.
+The CEM data can be found on the school's Management Information System, Engage, and the Senior Deputy Head can help staff if they have any queries.
 Training is provided to staff to help them make the most of this data.

-Use of baseline data should go hand in hand with knowledge of each pupil and any additional learning needs that have been identified, to ensure that they make excellent progress.
+Use of baseline data should go hand in hand with knowledge of each pupil and any additional learning needs that have been identified, in order to ensure that they make excellent progress.
 Each faculty may adopt a slightly different recording procedure and staff are expected to follow the procedure for their faculty.